 Student Loan Default and State Licensing Board Discipline

 In November 2017, the New York Times published an article highlighting multiple reports of states taking disciplinary action against licensees in different professions, including nursing, that have defaulted on their student loans.
-Since the article was published, state licensing boards have been under increasing pressure with some organizations asking what role these policies play in protecting the public and why state licensing boards should play a role in student loan debt collection.
+Since the article was published, regulatory bodies have been under increasing pressure with some organizations asking what role these policies play in protecting the public and why state licensing boards should play a role in student loan debt collection.

 Currently NCSBN Model Rules (Chapter 7.3) considers, “defaulting on health education loan or scholarship obligations pursuant to the procedural laws and rules of the jurisdiction,” as grounds for discipline.
 The Board of Directors established a Model Act and Rules Committee and recommended, “That the Model Act and Rules Committee remove student loan default as grounds for discipline in any revision of the Model Rules to go before the Delegate Assembly.”
 The Committee will be revising the Model Act and Rules over the next year and NCSBN’s Delegate Assembly will consider revised versions of both documents in August 2020.

 On February 28, 2019, Senator Marco Rubio (R-FL) and Senator Elizabeth Warren (D-MA) introduced the Protecting Job Opportunities for Borrowers (Protecting JOBs) Act, (S. 609).
 Similar legislation was introduced in the previous Congress, including a companion piece in the House by Rep. Drew Ferguson (R-GA) and Rep. David Cicilline (D-RI).
 The Protecting JOBs Act would prevent states from suspending, revoking, or denying state licenses, in the event that a licensee defaults on his or her federal student loans.
 The legislation would take effect two years after becoming law in order to give states time to comply with the change.
 The legislation also would provide for injunctive relief for aggrieved individuals by allowing them to bring a civil action in a U.S. District Court against “an individual State officer in the officer’s official capacity.”